moinwiki/moin/docs/admin/configure.rst

 As you might know, many users are bad at choosing reasonable passwords and some are tempted to use easily crackable passwords.

-To help users choose reasonable passwords, moin has a simple builtin password checker that is enabled by default and does some sanity checks, so users don't choose easily crackable passwords.
+To help users choose reasonable passwords, Moin has a simple built-in password checker that is enabled by default and does some sanity checks, so users don't choose easily crackable passwords.